 #2: Trapezius Muscle Strain

-Another common shoulder injury from running is an overly tense trapezius muscle.
 The trapezius muscle (or traps) is the muscle that starts at the base of your neck and travels across your shoulders and down the middle of your back.

 Your traps are ground zero for muscle tension related to stress.
 Many people who feel overwhelmed or anxious unknowingly tighten their traps leading to neck and shoulder pain.

-Signs of a trap injury:
+Signs of a trapezius injury:

 - Pain in the arms and shoulders